hed-standard/hed-specification/README.md

 design within the data as well as the ability to handle event context and events with temporal extent.

+## HED schema details
+_HED schema_ is the structured vocabulary from which HED annotations base on.
+HED annotations consist of comma-separated path strings, selected from the schema.
+In the newest versions of HED, all individual nodes in the vocabulary are unique, so users can annotate by simply giving the last node in the path string rather than the entire path
+string: *Red* instead of *Attribute/Sensory/Sensory-property/Visual/Color/CSS-color/Red-color/Red*.

+This repository contains the HED schema specification, where discussions on schema terms and syntax are held via Github issue mechanism and where HED-supporting tools can find machine-readable format of the schema.
+The HED schema is available in MediaWiki and XML.
+The MediaWiki markdown format, stored in [`hedwiki`](https://github.com/hed-standard/hed-specification/tree/master/hedwiki), allows vocabulary developers to view and edit the vocabulary tree using a human-readable markdown language available in Wikis and on GitHub repositories.
+In addition, an expandable non-editable [HTML viewer](http://www.hedtags.org/display_hed.html)  is available to help users explore the vocabulary.

+All analysis and validation tools operate on an XML translation of the vocabulary markdown document, stored in [`hedxml`](https://github.com/hed-standard/hed-specification/tree/master/hedxml).

 ## Further documentation